Tryd3x/zoomcamp/readme.md

 - Learnt about DLT (data load tools - focused on extraction/ingestion, normalization and loading)
 - Understood the difference between dimension table and fact table (Star Schema)
 - Brushed up on Data Normalization (3NF)
+- Partition splits table into smaller tables and parent table holds the metadata to these smaller tables.
+Partition can be performed on single attribute.
+- Cluster logically sorts records based on some attribute.
+It does not split into smaller tables.
+Cluster can be performed on multiple attribute.
+- Difference:
+	- "Sort before insert" vs "Sort after insert"
+	- If stream data inserts, periodic clustering is preferred.
+	- If batch data inserts, partitioning is preferred
 - DBT seeds are basically dimensional tables that dont change frequently and can be stored as .csv files.
 - Usage of source() vs ref()
 - DBT packages: dbt_utils, codegen.
 Instructions on how to install them.